How to Rebuild Your Life After Divorce

 He did not find such a high suicide rate among divorced women, however.

-First, Dr.Kposowa cites “financial obligations,” adding that “The courts in the United States are in a position now whereby money is given to the woman, or the man is forced to pay alimony, child support.
+First, Dr.Kposowa cites “financial obligations,” adding that “The general court decision in the United States is that the man is forced to pay alimony, and child support.

-The man is also asked, in some cases, to vacate the house.”
+The man is also directed, in most cases, to vacate the house.”

-“Women tend to initiate divorce more than men,” Kposowa notes.
+“Women tend to initiate divorce more than men,” Kposowa also notes.